Challenge level: 3 out of 5

-Due to the fantastic success of our first ever Walk the Night in 2018, we're delighted to run this incredible challenge in London for a second year and this year, we’re delighted to announce that CoppaFeel! are joining us as the 2019 breast cancer charity.
+After the phenomenal success of the first Walk the Night in 2018 which raised a staggering £500,000, we are delighted to run this incredible challenge in London for a second year.

-Join over a thousand super inspiring men and women on Saturday 27 July 2019 as we take to the streets of London in a resilient stand together against cancer.
+Join hundreds of super inspiring men and women on Saturday 27 July 2019 as we take to the streets of London in a resilient stand together against cancer.

 We challenge you to walk a marathon (26.2 miles) or a half marathon (13.1 miles) through the night.
-Starting and finishing at the magical Granary Square in King’s Cross, the route will take you past many of our capital’s famous landmarks, including Westminster Abbey, Trafalgar Square, Buckingham Palace and many more!
+Starting and finishing at the magical Granary Square in King’s Cross, with a fun and lively warm-up and dazzling entertainment, the route will take you past many of our capital’s famous landmarks, including Westminster Abbey, Trafalgar Square, Buckingham Palace and many more!

 Many of the people who will take part in Walk the Night have been personally touched by cancer and many will walk in memory of lost loved ones.
 It’ll be a truly emotional night as you all achieve something absolutely amazing for an invaluable cause.